miyako/4d-plugin-address-book/README.md

 4D Plugin to access the contacts database on OS X, using the old AddressBook framework.

-Change list for 2015-09-16

-Added 64 bits, v14 architecture.
+**New**: Added 64 bits, v14 architecture.

-Important: The callback system has been revised; now the process name is a UUID.
+**Important**: The callback system has been revised; now the process name is a UUID.
 Previously it was "AddressBook Notification".

 ```
 Change list for 2012-05-19